-9 Tips for Surviving Your Kid’s First Haircut
+9 Genius Tips To Get You Through Your Baby's First Haircut

 Constantly brushing hair out of your kid’s eyes?
 Time for a trim.
 But while you may have visions of an adorable, Instagram-ready moment, to your child, the experience can be traumatic.
-Here, some expert tips for navigating the experience minus the tears.
+Here, are 9 genius tips to get you through your baby's first haircut, without the tears.

 1. Timing is everything